 This Game Mod provides examples of:

 - Adaptational Heroism: In spades for Adam Dressler.
-In Kaiserreich, the book made that Fuhrerreich takes inspiration from depicts Dressler as having the normal racial views of Nazis we normally see even wanting to commit genocide on "inferior" peoples, but here he focuses on cultural supremacy rather than racial and the worst he does with minorities is deport them and can even be played as pragmatically benevolent towards them in some cases.
+In Kaiserreich, the book from which Führerreich takes inspiration depicts Dressler as having the racial views of Nazis from OTL, even wanting to commit genocide on "inferior" peoples.
+Here, however, he focuses on cultural supremacy rather than racial supremacy, and the worst he does with minorities is deport them.
+Dressler can even be played as pragmatically benevolent towards them in some cases.

-- Alternate History: An Alternate History inside an Alternate History nonetheless!!
+- Alternate History: An Alternate History inside an Alternate History.

 - Alternate History Wank: Averted, as it mostly follows post-WW1 borders, two notable exceptions are Greece, which annexed western parts of Turkey, and Italy, which gained territories in Croatia, Slovenia, southern Turkey and Cameroon.
 France has a puppet on Rhineland, although it's mostly an expansion from the French military occupation that happened in OTL.

 - Allohistorical Allusion: Zapadoslavia has some parallels with Yugoslavia.
 Formed by western slavs instead of southern slavs.

 - A Nazi by Any Other Name:

 - Adam Dressler and the Valkists are more or less this, given they are how a universe that never saw the existence Nazis would see them.
 However, the Valkists are quite different from OTL Nazis.
 Valkists are civic nationalist, not ethnonationalist like the Nazis; they resurrect pagan, mystical and occult aesthetics for the movement (although they're not overtly neo-pagan); they also are very focused in giving social benefits for its citizens; and they are anti-colonialists.